 “We would recommend Nails Inc NAILPURE.
 Some products do have animal ingredients such as the NPR pot (nail polish remover pot) with collagen.
 But if there is something in particular you’re looking at, it’s best to send a list for us to go through it and come back to you in detail.”

-They also don’t mark which of their products as vegan on each product page so it’s best to reference this page on their website of all their vegan products for the most up-to-date and accurate information of their vegan options.
-At the time of writing this article, they have an impressive 271 vegan products on this page!
+So it’s best to reference this page on their website for all their vegan products and for the most up-to-date and accurate information of their vegan options.
+At the time of writing this article, they have an impressive 303 vegan products on this page!

-Nails.INC‘s products are manufactured in: Across UK, Europe, and Asia
+“Our products are manufactured across the UK, Europe and Asia.”

 “Yes, we can confirm that all Mica used in our products is cruelty free, ethically sourced and without child labour.
 We do routine GMP (Good manufacturing Practices) audits on our Suppliers.
 All of our manufacturers are ISO 22716 certified.
 We also routinely have social audits done on our manufacturing suppliers including SMETA and BSCI.”

-I hope this article helped you to understand Nails.INC and INC.redible’s cruelty-free and vegan status and by choosing cruelty-free together, we can help end animal testing for cosmetics once and for all!
+I hope this article helped you to understand Nails.INC’s cruelty-free and vegan status and by choosing cruelty-free together, we can help end animal testing for cosmetics once and for all!